5 Common misconceptions about snowshoes!

 The dingo number

-That's the number of kilometers covered by French snowshoers in one season.
+The number of kilometers covered by French snowshoers in one season.
 Enough distance to go from Paris to the Himalayas and back.
 Who would have thought that France was such a vast playground for these snow explorers?

 Snowshoeing prescription

-\*\*Physical health : \*\*
+\*\*Physical health: \*\*

 💪 Strengthening legs, buttocks and calves ❤️ Cardio-Training 🕺 Balance and coordination